mysteryx93/Modern.Net-Tutorial/9_MultipleEnvironments.md

 For Android, install [Android-x86](https://www.android-x86.org/).
 You'll need at least 5GB of space to debug and run your apps.

 For MacOS, [Install MacOS on KVM](https://github.com/kholia/OSX-KVM).
-XCode alone takes about 8GB.
+XCode alone takes about 8GB so you'll need about 55GB.
+Unfortunately, MacOS is not usable without GPU passthrough (works only for simple tasks like XCode) so you'll need to set it up with GPU passthrough.
+On my dual-graphics laptop, I pass it my Intel GPU which means that I cannot use it with HDMI output, but I can use it without having to close my session.

 For iOS... there are no KVM emulators for iPhone, but MacOS does have an emulator.